tracktwo/ppdefmodifier/README.md

 The biggest difficulty is in _finding_ where the thing you want to change is in the game files.
 There is no single method to this that will always work, there is some detective work involved.
 Some possibilities are:

-- The value is stored in an asset, like the manticore size above.
+- The value is stored in an asset, like the Manticore size above.
 Most values for soldiers, enemies, equipment, etc are probably in here.
-Finding the thing you want to change will likely involve looking through the asset files and just searching for names that sound lkely.
+Finding the thing you want to change will likely involve looking through the asset files and just searching for names that sound likely.
 - The value is stored in a field somewhere in the game code, like the console mod above.
 This is fairly rare.
 Finding such a value will require digging around in a program like `dnSpy`.
 - The value is hardcoded into the game code itself.
 Such values can't be changed by this mod, but you may be able to change the code behaviour with a full C# mod.
 Again `dnSpy` can help you to find out where this is, but this mod won't be able to modify it.

 ## Tools for finding assets and code values

 Some useful tools for locating the values and/or assets are [dnSpy](https://github.com/0xd4d/dnSpy) to inspect the game code or an asset viewer such as [AssetStudio](https://github.com/Perfare/AssetStudio).
+Note that the main AssetStudio project can't process some of the Phoenix Point asset definitions.
+Until this is fixed in that project you can use my fork of the project that fixes the problem.
+See [here](https://github.com/tracktwo/AssetStudio).
+The release page has a binary build with the patch.

 ### Using AssetStudio to find Assets

 Many game assets are stored in the `sharedassets0.assets` file in the `PhoenixPointWin64_Data` folder for the game.
-The latest release of AssetStudio as well as the Unity Asset Bundle Extractor both have issues reading the Phoenix Point asset files.
-I'm working on some patches for AssetStudio to support these.
-Equipment defs especially cause problems right now and may cause AssetStudio to hang or UABE to fail to show any information on an asset.
+The latest release of AssetStudio as well as the Unity Asset Bundle Extractor both have issues reading the Phoenix Point asset files, especially for equipment.
+See the section above for a link to a patched AssetStudio that can read these files.

 To search for assets select "Open File" from the File menu in AssetStudio and select the `sharedassets0.assets` file.
 In the `Asset List` tab enter a search word in the text box below the tab, and select the entry that looks like it might be the one you want.
 After choosing a dialog will pop up asking you to select the Assembly folder.
 Select the `Managed` folder under `PhoenixPointWin64_Data` and click "Select Folder".